WuProver/MonomialOrderedPolynomial/README.md

 - const,
 - variable,
-- addition / subtraction,
+- addition/subtraction,
 - multiplication,
 - exponentiation.

 One of their applications is [PIT (polynomial identity testing)](https://en.m.wikipedia.org/wiki/Polynomial_identity_testing).

-Corresponding `SortedAddMonoidAlgebra` of concrete polynomials can be synthesized via instance.
+The corresponding `SortedAddMonoidAlgebra` of concrete polynomials can be synthesized via an instance.
 Some examples are in [PolynomialExamples.lean](https://github.com/WuProver/MonomialOrderedPolynomial/blob/master/LeanSortedFinsupp/PolynomialExamlpes.lean).

 ### `Polynomial`-specific Operations